Open Letter (To a Landlord)

-"Open Letter (To a Landlord)" is a power ballad by Living Colour from their 1988 debut album Vivid.
+"Open Letter (To a Landlord)" is a song by American rock band Living Colour.
+A power ballad, it was released as the fourth single from their 1988 debut album, Vivid.
 The song reached No. 82 on the Billboard Hot 100.

 Critical reception

 Malu Halasa, reviewer of British music newspaper Record Mirror, called Vernon Reid a "reputed virtuoso in the axe licks department" and described "Open Letter" as "practically atonal with not a pop melody in sight".
-Ian Gittins of Melody Maker expressed similar opinion on the single.
-As per him, "Living Colour also deserve far more applause than they've often had in these pages".
-But a critic thought that the musicians were too straight and wished for them to "have some more fun".
+Ian Gittins of Melody Maker wrote, "Living Colour also deserve far more applause than they've often had in these pages", advising them to "have some more fun".